 - A high level of interest in South African politics and current affairs;

-- Good knowledge of DA principles and policies;
+- A good knowledge of DA principles and policies;

-- Initiative – evidence of having stepped outside normal roles to start something new;
+- Examples and evidence of having taken initiative, stepping outside normal roles to start something new;

 - Good reasoning & critical analysis skills;